-Should we embed an image/video into the email body?
+Should we embed video into emails?

 Read: What to Write In an Opening Message to Ace Cold Outreach? >>